-- Pour one cup of white vinegar into the drain.
+- Pour 1/4 cup of baking soda into the drain.

 - Follow with one cup of white vinegar.

 - Let that sit for two hours with the bathroom door closed.

 - Slowly pour a gallon of hot water down the drain.

 - After fifteen minutes, run cold water for ten minutes to thoroughly rinse the vinegar down.
 This step is very important, so don't skip it.

 - Pour 1/2 cup chlorine bleach into the drain and let it sit for another two hours with the bathroom door closed.

 - Rinse with another gallon of hot water poured slowly.

-- Turn on the shower’s water faucet, and let the water run for ten minutes.
-By now, ample water should be standing in the “U” curve of the p-trap.
+- Let cool water run for ten minutes.
+By now, ample water should be standing in the “U” curve of the P-trap.

 - The last step is to pour four ounces of mineral oil (plain cooking oil will work in a pinch) into the drain.
 The oil floats on the water in the trap and slows evaporation.